Xion/callee/docs/guide/usage.rst

 All matchers can be combined this way, including any :doc:`custom ones <custom-matchers>` that you write yourself.

 ..
 TODO(xion): mention the existence of And, Or, Not classes

+Next steps
+**********

+Now that you know how to use matchers and how to combine them into more complex expressions, you probably want to have a look at the wide array of existing matchers offerred by *callee*:

+.. include:: ../reference/toc.rst.inc

+If your needs can't be met by it, there is always a possibility of :doc:`defining your own matchers <custom-matchers>` as well.